epsi-rns/epsi-rns.github.io/_posts/system/2014/2014-03-26-wireless-command-line.markdown

 Note: Tested with Debian Jessie, Arch, Mageia 3 and Kali 1.06.
 But I still got no luck with Ubuntu Trusty beta in my notebook.

-Sometimes you also need to use 'ip link' command to activate your device.
+Sometimes you also need to use
+<code class="code-command">ip link</code> command to activate your device.
-The ifconfig command has been deprecated and replaced by ip command.
+The <code class="code-command">ifconfig</code> command has been deprecated and replaced by ip command.

 {% highlight bash %}
 ># ip link show wlan0